MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/authentication-overview.md

 For example, suppose that a user opens a SharePoint page that contains an IFRAME of a SharePoint app, and that IFRAME needs an external component, such as a server on the intranet or the Internet, to access a secured SharePoint resource in order to render the page.
 The external component of the SharePoint app must be authenticated and authorized so that SharePoint provides the requested information and the app can render the page for the user.

-Note that if the SharePoint app does not require a SharePoint secured resource to render the page for the user, app authentication is not needed.
+If the SharePoint app does not require a SharePoint secured resource to render the page for the user, app authentication is not needed.
 For example, a SharePoint app that provides weather forecast information and only has to access a weather information server on the Internet does not have to use app authentication.

 App authentication is a combination of two processes: